 Pro Bono Service

 Pro bono service is an essential part of every lawyer’s professional career.
 We encourage students to do pro bono work on behalf of indigent and underrepresented groups.
-Pro bono opportunities are made available through the annual Pro Bono Fair, volunteer clinics, and on-campus, off-campus, and virtual trainings by legal services providers.
+Emory Law participates in Paladin, a nationwide database connecting law student with pro bono opportunities.
+Students connect with additional opportunities through our annual Pro Bono Fair, volunteer clinics, and on-campus, off-campus, and virtual trainings by legal services providers.
 Students may receive a pro bono certificate and/or medal in recognition of outstanding pro bono service.
-Some recent opportunities have included the International Refugee Assistance Project, the Atlanta Volunteer Lawyer Foundation Saturday Attorney program, and several volunteer legal clinics, among others.

 Click here to learn more about Emory Law’s Pro Bono Program.